CodeLikeGirls/days-of-code-stats/README.md

 Stats parser for it-learning challenge

 TODO:
-? add number to stats
+- add number to stats (maybe)
 - make it possible to view all tags
 - beautiful headers
 - take file path as argument